kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

 ### User Stories (Optional)

 #### Story 1
-To protect latency of guaranteed workload, systemd daemons including irqbalance daemon are commonly constrained to the reserved CPUs.
+To protect latency of workload, systemd daemons including irqbalance daemon are commonly constrained to the reserved CPUs.
 Burstable and best-effort pods (and guaranteed pods with fractional CPU requests) running on the reserved CPUs causes CPU throttling for infrastructure services which results in poor system response time which in turn hits back on workload response time e.g. hand-shaking failures between guaranteed pods.
+This issue is particularly critical in all-in-one deployments where workloads are placed on combined master+worker+storage nodes.
+In all-in-one deployments, system daemons include additional services like ceph storage.

 #### Story 2
-Isolating system daemons and interrupt processing is particularly critical in all-in-one deployments where workloads are placed on combined master+worker(+HCI storage) nodes.
-In all-in-one deployments, system daemons include additional services like ceph storage.
-Burstable and best-effort pods running on the reserved CPUs can saturate those CPUs degrading infrastructure performance which in turn causes latency issues for workload.
+The reverse is true for workloads running on the reserved CPUs.
+Workloads have been reported suffering from occasional but much bigger latency contention with system processes on the reserved CPUs e.g. fail to swact (switch of activity).

 ### Risks and Mitigations

-The feature is isolated to a specific policy option within the `CPUManager`, and is protected both by the option itself, as well as the `CPUManagerPolicyAlphaOptions` feature gate (which is disabled by default).
+The feature is isolated to a specific policy option within the `CPUManager` and is protected by feature gate `CPUManagerPolicyAlphaOptions` or `CPUManagerPolicyBetaOptions` before the feature graduates to stable.

 Kube-scheduler schedules pods on node allocatable which is total - reserved cores.
 It is at the node level, burstable and best-effort pods are allowed to run on the reserved cores.
 The `strict-cpu-reservation` feature removes this discrepancy.

 However, kubelet has been requiring non-zero shared pool when the static policy is enabled.
 Kube-scheduler knows a portion of the node allocatable is not available for exclusive allocation.
 This not-for-exclusive portion has been conveniently the reserved cores.

-To maintain backward compatibility, we introduce `numMinSharedCPUs` in KubeletConfiguration as the minimum number of CPU cores not available for exclusive allocation and expose it to Kube-scheduler.
+To maintain backward compatibility, we add `numMinSharedCPUs` in `strict-cpu-reservation` option as the minimum number of CPU cores not available for exclusive allocation and expose it to Kube-scheduler.

 ![MinSharedCPUs](./strict-cpu-allocation.png)